Singulink/Singulink.IO.FileSystem/Docs/articles/guides/pathoptions-handling.md

 ## Summary

-More detailed article coming soon.
+When parsing or manipulating paths using this library, you can specify how to handle certain special cases by providing `PathOptions`.

 See the [PathOptions API documentation](../../api/Singulink.IO.PathOptions.yml) for descriptions of the possible options that can be used when parsing paths.

 ### Unfriendly Names